WilliamsPanLab/PsychedProps/README.md

 ### 4A.
 Magnitudes
 - **4A.I** MDMA
   After running the aggregation scripts, you should be able to download the aggregated files as .csvs to your local machine.
 I'd reccomend running the r code locally because rstudio is the bomb.
 The script used to calculate magnitude effects (decreases in DMN magnitude) for study 1 (MDMA) can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_Mag.Rmd).
-I'm going to leave the within-rmarkdown comments as standalone instructions because this readme is getting long.
+There's also a markdown version of the same script available [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_Mag.md).I'm going to leave the within-rmarkdown comments as standalone instructions because this readme is getting long.
 Note this script will also saveout magnitude for unified DMN analyses, i.e., the AUC curves in figure 4.
+Within this script, *Figures for 1A, 2B, and 2F are generated within*

 - **4A.II** Psilocybin
   This is structured to be parallel to the study 1 (MDMA) analyses, but requires a little extra scripting just to organize all data in an equivalent fashion.
 The .rmd can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil_Mag.Rmd).
-As prior, I'm going to leave the within-markdown comments as instructions.
+There's also a markdown (.md) version of the same file [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil_Mag.md) As prior, I'm going to leave the within-markdown comments as instructions. *Figures for 1A, 2C, and 2G are generated within*

 - **4A.III** LSD
   In what has become a pattern by this point, the mouse data will be easier to work with.
 This time it is because of the scan-session structure rather than the 2D vs. 3D data embedding.
-The markdown that calculates equivalent statistics for mouse LSD data is [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice_Mag.Rmd).
+The script that calculates equivalent statistics for mouse LSD data is [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice_Mag.Rmd).
+Markdown available [here]. *Figures for 1A, 2J, 2K, 2L, and 2N are generated within* (https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice_Mag.md).

 ### 4B.
 DMN integration
 - **4B.I** MDMA